tasdikrahman/tasdikrahman.com/_posts/2022-09-24-scaling-cluster-upgrades-for-kubernetes.md

 As described in the last tweet, the control loop managing the final state of the infrastructure in question, makes us think more in the direction in which cluster-api is going.
 I have come across [https://github.com/openshift/managed-upgrade-operator](https://github.com/openshift/managed-upgrade-operator), which is the closest I have seen an OSS implementation so far to being well documented and how I would probably lean into solutioning this problem for a large scale cluster sprawl.

+While there are more examples of automation of rolling upgrades for node groups out there [https://github.com/keikoproj/upgrade-manager](https://github.com/keikoproj/upgrade-manager) taking over the control loop approach for a specific subset of the problem statement of the upgrade process.

+Along with [https://github.com/hellofresh/eks-rolling-update](https://github.com/hellofresh/eks-rolling-update) and [https://github.com/deliveryhero/k8s-cluster-upgrade-tool](https://github.com/deliveryhero/k8s-cluster-upgrade-tool)(P.S. is written by me), both of which are human operated, while although do solve the problem in case, but the openshift's implementation is a more complete autopilot way of doing the upgrade.

 If you have implemented some other setup for a large sprawl of k8s clusters for yourself.
 Would love to hear more about it.

 ## References